mittaadi/PasswordValidator/README.md

 The development tools below are available online
 * Java 8
 * Maven
-* Cucumber -enable cucumber plugin in intellij, cucumber jar used-cucumber-core-1.2.5, cucumber-java-4.3.0, cucumber-junit-4.3.0
+* Cucumber -enable cucumber plugin in intellij,

 ## Installation
 To install all Java dependencies, run